mbeckem/tiro/README.md

 ## Introduction

 Tiro is a young dynamic programming language with a runtime designed to be easily embeddable into other applications.
-This project is still under active development.
+This project is still under active development and far from being complete!

 A snippet of tiro looks like this:
 ```